-What are the benefits for a student participating in the Dual Enrollment program?
+Benefits for a student participating in the Dual Enrollment program:

 - Introduces students to college-level coursework.

 - Earning college credits while still in high school may enable students to graduate early.

 - Helps students adjust to certain aspects of the college experience (e.g., classes, coursework, instruction, being on a college campus) so the transition from high school to college may be easier.